 A new federal discrimination lawsuit against the Dallas Housing Authority (DHA) alleges the governmental agency has violated federal rules in accommodating clients with disabilities.
 The case was brought by Disability Rights Texas and the law firm Relman, Dane & Colfax.
 Read the full article about the disability rights lawsuit against DHA.

-A private company that the state has tasked with providing Medicaid coverage to Texas foster children has repeatedly denied requests for critical care, many for children with disabilities.
-Read the full araticle about Texas foster care children being denied medical coverage.
+A private company that the state has tasked with providing Medicaid coverage to Texas foster children has repeatedly denied requests for critical care, many for children with disabilities according to data provided by the Texas Department of Family and Protective Services.
+Read the full article about Texas foster care children being denied medical coverage.

 “We have seen an influx in cases where students with disabilities are being referred to law enforcement more frequently for things that are clearly connected to their disability,” said Shiloh Carter, an attorney for Disability Rights Texas.
 Carter said students with disabilities often have anger episodes or other instances that are irrational, impromptu and emotional